We’ve compiled these super-smart ideas for you to help kids show Jesus’ love throughout the school year.

 Project Plan: Have kids each draw a picture of themselves in the driver’s seat of the school bus.
 Then have them draw a picture of each friend they’d like to invite to church during the school year and write their friend’s name under the picture.
 Kids can cut out the bus and place magnetic strips on the back.

 Extra Credit: Encourage kids to take their school bus magnets home and place them on their refrigerators or in their school lockers as a reminder of friends they’d like to invite to church.
-Tell kids to pray daily for these friends and to ask God for courage to share the good news about their best friend, Jesus.
+Tell kids to pray daily for these friends and to ask God for the courage to share the good news about their best friend, Jesus.

 4. Backpack Message Pulls